-Here is a briefing about what the book contains.
+Here is an introduction to what the book contains:

 A huge amount was published about chess in the United Kingdom before the First World War.
 In this book, the first of its kind, the author combines new information about the early history of the game with valuable advice for researchers into chess history.
 The book greatly develops the bibliographical material which was available on this website for the last few years.